xsnpdngv/GTest4C/README.md

 - Use death tests to detect crashes, aborts, and segmentation faults safely.
 - Integrate tests into CI/CD pipelines with JSON output for automated reporting.

-This article walks you step-by-step through practical examples and provides a ready-to-clone project structure.
+This article walks step-by-step through practical examples and provides a ready-to-play project structure.

-# Why Use GTest for C Code?
+# Advantages of GTest for C Code

 GTest offers a powerful, modern unit testing environment even for C projects: